"

 • Example 7.1.6C: At the subdivision level, beat 1 is stronger than beat 2.

-• However, beat 2 is stronger than the final three sixteenth notes of beat 2.
+• However, beat 2 is stronger than the last three sixteenth notes of beat 2.

-• In addition, the “&” of beat 2 is stronger than the final sixteenth note of beat 2.
+• Additionally, the “&” of beat 2 is stronger than the final sixteenth note of beat 2.

 Example 7.1.7 illustrates syncopations that occur on the offbeats (weak part of beats), rather than on weak beats.